 I love science fiction and fantasy (as evidenced by what I write).
 I think superheroes are awesome.
 I binge watch SFF with my husband.
 I think space colonization is the next logical step for humankind.
-On occasion, I help my husband’s rocket motor company, Rocket Crafters, with writing.
-I had a space blog for laymen, and I write on SFF and science topic now and again.
+On occasion, I help my husband’s rocket motor company, Vaya Space, with writing.
+I had a space blog for laymen, and I write on SFF and science topics now and again.
 I am not the ubergeek who spends hours listening to podcasts about Marvel vs. DC or hanging out on forums arguing NASA vs. Commercial Space, but when a topic interests me, I jump in.

 My zombie novels – there, I cut loose.

 It’s a badly kept secret that I’m not a big fan of zombies, but when I set them 30 years in the future as household pests, it made a great playground of slapstick and political and social humor.
 The zombie apocalypse meets reality TV.
 Rabid environmentalist zombies!
 Zombies on skis!
 And coming eventually, casino zombies!